 The very first time I added Kool-Aid to cake mix, I was actually making Kool-Aid cupcakes.
 They were for my kids’ elementary bake sale and they were HUGELY popular with the kiddos.

-For these Kool-Aid cupcakes, I used the liquid grape Kool-Aid drops to the entire white cake mix batter, plus the addition of food coloring to get the bright purple effect.
+For these Kool-Aid cupcakes, I used the liquid grape Kool-Aid drops.
 We added enough Kool-Aid to the batter until we were happy with the flavor, then just added a small amount of red and blue food coloring.

 For the frosting, I still wanted an ombre effect, so I mixed up 3 colors of frosting using Kool-Aid and food coloring: plain buttercream, light purple and dark purple.